ackrep-org/ackrep_doc/docs/source/devdoc/contributing_framework.md

 - download [chromedriver](https://chromedriver.chromium.org/home)
 - add the directory of the chrome driver executable to your PATH

+(ref_running_local_server)=
 ## Running local server
 ### Linux
-When developing the frontend, a local server can be run to look at the result.
+When developing the frontend, a local server can be run to visualize the result.

 1. setup the rabbit broker with
   - `sudo apt-get install rabbitmq-server`